 Key reports, issues, and decisions of interest to licensees and/or the public are reported here from the most recent Commission meetings:

-Continuing Education: The Commission approved one new Update Course instructor application, no new Update Course sponsor, three new elective courses, and 18 previously approved elective courses to be offered by other sponsors.
-As of December 31, 2016, there were 170 approved sponsors.
+Continuing Education: The Commission approved one new Update Course instructor application, one new Update Course sponsor, one new elective course, and six previously approved elective courses to be offered by other sponsors.
+As of April 30, 2017, there were 176 approved sponsors.

-October License Examination Results: The Commission reviewed and discussed the License Examination Results Summaries setting out the passing rates for the license examination for the January 2016 - December 2016 period.
+April License Examination Results The Commission reviewed and discussed the License Examination Results Summaries setting out the passing rates for the license examination for the May 2016 – April 2017 period.
 A summary of key data relating to persons taking the examination for the first time is provided below:

 Individuals Tested for the First Time